Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 Blood flow during pregnancy: normal

-Violation of blood flow during pregnancy: degrees
+Impaired blood flow during pregnancy: degrees

-What threatens blood flow during pregnancy: consequences
+What are the consequences of impaired blood flow during pregnancy: consequences

 This pathology leads to placental insufficiency, which is observed in 25% of pregnant women.